 Working with Pulses

 Inside your gen~ object, the single-sample pulse is in widespread use.
-Once you get the hang of this idea, a lot of things about working with logic inside your gen~ object become a lot simpler.
-In addition, you don't need to be performing rocket surgery to make some nice noise.
+Once you get the hang of this idea, a lot of things about working with logic inside your gen~ object become much simpler.
+In addition, you don't need to perform rocket surgery to make some nice noise.